jakubpawlowicz/jekyll-simple-assets/README.md

 {% asset_inline /path/to/my.css %}
 ```

+## How to see more detailed logs?

+Use `--verbose` flag which changes Jekyll log level to `debug`.
+In debug mode all optimizations are displayed in a build log.

 ## Why it's not published as a gem?

 Because I'm lazy and it would make customizations harder.